 There was so much work to do for the ranch, critters and outbuildings that the house was put on hold.
 All the critter and outside stuff is mostly unpacked with half or more of the house stuff also.
 The house is very small…950 sq ft more or less and has next to no storage.
 We are getting that storage sorted and built and the last of things unpacked and moved out of storage units.
 That was our goal last year 2018 and is our goal for 2019 and every year until it is done!!

 We have unpacked about three quarters and donated a lot.
 More of that to come this year.
-Melisa and her fiber have now taken over the house and sunroom as well so storage building is slow around the fiber treasures.
+I and my fiber have now taken over the house and sunroom as well so storage building is slow around the fiber treasures.

-They currently live in the woods near the shore of Lake Michigan on their homestead and small orchard with all the critters back in Michigan.
+We currently live in the woods near the shore of Lake Michigan on our homestead and small orchard with all the critters back in Michigan.